 However, what if the person committing the crime is not a third party but someone employed by the property owner?
 What does that mean for a premises liability case?

-Donovan Potter, a premises liability lawyer in Beasley Allen’s Atlanta office, is investigating a premises liability case in which the client was stabbed to death by the live-in property manager and maintenance man of a residential complex where the client lived.
+Lawyers in our Atlanta office are investigating a premises liability case in which the client was stabbed to death by the live-in property manager and maintenance man of a residential complex where the client lived.